 - Dismissal of a Formal Complaint.

 All time frames mentioned throughout these processes are approximate, and may be extended for good cause with written notice to the parties.
-Good cause may include considerations such as the absence of a party or witness; concurrent law enforcement activity; the need for language assistance or accommodation of disabilities; or other considerations that impact the timing of the investigation, hearing or appeal.
+Good cause may include considerations such as the absence of a party or witness; concurrent law enforcement activity or criminal proceedings; the need for language assistance or accommodation of disabilities; or other considerations that impact the timing of the investigation, hearing or appeal.

-To make a report or file a Formal Complaint against a University student alleging conduct prohibited by the University’s Sexual Harassment, Abuse, and Assault Prevention Policy, an individual should contact the University’s Title IX Coordinator at 315.443.0211, 005 Steele Hall, or firstname.lastname@example.org.
+To make a report or file a Formal Complaint against a University student alleging Prohibited Conduct under the University’s Sexual Harassment, Abuse, and Assault Prevention Policy, an individual should contact the University’s Title IX Coordinator at 315.443.0211, 005 Steele Hall, or firstname.lastname@example.org.
 Confidential Resources are also available as described in the Policy.

 To file a criminal complaint, an individual should contact the Department of Public Safety at 315.443.2224 or 005 Sims Hall, or contact the Syracuse Police Department at 911 (in an emergency) or 315.435.3016.